katygz/katygz/README.md

 💞️ I am constantly seeking new challenges and opportunities to contribute my analytical prowess.
 Let's connect and embark on exciting data-driven endeavors together! 🚀

-📫 Feel free to reach out to me at [Your GitHub Profile Link] for collaboration and networking.
+📫 Feel free to reach out to me at www.linkedin.com/in/zhigui or katygui920@gmail.com for collaboration and networking.
 Looking forward to connecting with fellow data enthusiasts! 😄📈